Mauricio Funes: Criminal charges

 On 10 February 2016, the Salvadoran Supreme Court ruled that Funes would face a civil trial for charges of illegally laundering more than $700,000 in personal bank accounts.
 Nicaragua granted Funes political asylum, who was accused of illicit enrichment in El Salvador.
 Mauricio Funes was not able to justify personal transactions of over $600,000.
 The formal accusation against Funes stated that he and his family increased their assets without justification for an amount of over US$728,000.
 The income of the President of El Salvador in 2015, one year after Funes left office, was US$5,181.72 per month.
 On 28 November 2017, El Salvador's second civil court found Funes guilty of illegal enrichment.
 The sentence was against Funes and his son who was with him in Nicaragua under asylum protection, ordering that they had to restitute $420,000 to the state.
 In 2019, Interpol rejected twice the arrest request against Funes.

 On 29 May 2023, Funes was sentenced in absentia to 14 years in prison because of negotiations related to the gang truces he made while in office.
 On 6 July, he was sentenced to an additional six years for tax evasion.
-In July 2023 he was placed under sanctions by the U.S. State department.
+In July 2023 he was placed under sanctions by the United States Department of State.